linda-seiter/CMSC115_2258/unit2_project/README.md

 1. Declare and initialize a `Scanner` to read input from the console.
 2. Prompt for and read the transmission rate R<sub>0</sub> as an integer, storing the value in a variable named `r0`.
+3. Prompt for and read in the number of iterations as an integer, storing the value in a variable named `iterations`.
-3. Call `Math.pow` to calculate the potential new cases at the 4th iteration based on the given R<sub>0</sub> value.
+4. Call `Math.pow` to calculate the potential new cases after the specified iterations based on the given R<sub>0</sub> value.
 Use casting to convert the `double` value returned from `Math.pow` to an `int`, and store the result in an int variable named `newCases`.
-4. Print the number of new cases as shown in the sample runs.
+5. Print the number of new cases as shown in the sample runs.
-5. Run `TransmissionRateTest` to confirm your solution passes the Junit tests.
+6. Run `TransmissionRateTest` to confirm your solution passes the Junit tests.

 <table>
 <tr>